-The U.S. Surgeon General has some tips for parents and teens on social media use
+The U.S. surgeon general has some tips for parents and teens on social media use

 — Be cautious about what you share: Personal information about you has value.
 Be selective with what you post and share online and with whom, as it is often public and can be stored permanently.
 If you aren’t sure if you should post something, it’s usually best if you don’t.

 — Don’t keep harassment or abuse a secret: Reach out to at least one person you trust, such as a close friend, family member, counselor, or teacher, who can give you the help and support you deserve.
 Visit stopbullying.gov for tips on how to report cyberbullying.
 If you have experienced online harassment and abuse by a dating partner, contact an expert at Love is Respect for support.
-If your private images have been taken and shared online without your permission, visit Take it Down to help get them removed.
+If your private images have been taken and shared online without your permission, visit Take It Down to help get them removed.

 TIPS FOR PARENTS AND CAREGIVERS